The Ruggist

 Weaving Demonstrations

-It is one thing to explain the amount of handwërk required in the weaving, knotting, and crafting of a rug or carpet, it is another to see and interact with it in person at a loom; this is the experience I offer via my live in-person demonstrations of the craft of carpetry*.
-While certainly tailored to your needs, The Nature of Weaving is focused on a cursory understanding of the mechanics of weaving, the aesthetics of drawn design interacting with canvas of warp and weft, and most importantly an appreciation of the human element of handwërk.
-Through presentation, demonstration, and interaction at the loom itself, viewers come to appreciate the immense skill and time embondied in every handknotted rugs and carpet.
+It is one thing to explain the amount of handwërk required in the weaving, knotting, and crafting of a rug or carpet, it is another to see and interact with it in-person at a loom; this is the experience I offer via the live in-person presentation and hands-on demonstrations of the craft of carpetry*.
+While certainly tailored to your needs, The Nature of Weaving is typically focused on a cursory understanding of the mechanics of weaving, the aesthetics of drawn design interacting with canvas of warp and weft, and most importantly an appreciation of the human element of handwërk.
+Through presentation, demonstration, and interaction at the loom itself, participants come to appreciate the immense skill and time embodied in every handknotted rug and carpet; the latter element of time imbuing the metaphorical ‘soul’ of the carpet.

 ‘…Powerful…’